Facebook says it's removing false claims about who started Oregon wildfires - Local News 8

 Facebook says it’s removing false claims about who started Oregon wildfires

-The blame game over the Oregon wildfires is playing out across social media, and Facebook says it’s stepping in to tackle some of the false claims circulating on its platform.
+The blame game over the Oregon wildfires is playing out across social media, and Facebook said Saturday it would remove false claims circulating on its platform.

-Law enforcement agencies have been flooded with calls about online rumors that members of Antifa, an anti-fascist, often far-left-wing movement, were arrested for setting fires across the state.
+Law enforcement agencies have been flooded with calls since at least Thursday about online rumors that members of Antifa, an anti-fascist, often far-left-wing movement, were arrested for setting fires across the state.

 “Reports that extremists are setting wildfires in Oregon are untrue,” the FBI Portland said in a tweet Friday.